aws-samples/serverless-patterns/apigw-lambda-sfn-transcribe-translate-polly-sam/README.md

     sls deploy
     ```

 1. Note the outputs from the Serverless deployment process.
-These contain the S3 bucket name where the audio file has to be copied, the state machine arn and websocket API.
+These contain the input bucket name where the audio file has to be copied, the state machine arn and websocket API.

 ## How it works